mcorino/wxRuby3/lib/wx/doc/extra/00_starting.md

 Wx::App.run { puts 'Hello world!' }
 ```

-As you can there is no obligation to create an instance of the Wx::App class in wxRuby for
+As you can see there is no obligation to create an instance of the Wx::App class in wxRuby for
 (admittedly extremely) simple applications.
 Calling the #run class method with a block will suffice.<br>
 The class method will create an instance of the generic Wx::App class under the hood and use the
 provided block as the #on_init callback.
 As the code inside the block returns a false-type value (#puts